-If you have been struggling to get OpenPGP email encryption to work on Microsoft Outlook, then this software is for you!
-We wanted to use OpenPGP with Outlook in our business, but we quickly learned that the available software tools were either too expensive, too difficult to deploy, or too unstable to use reliably.
+If you have been struggling to get OpenPGP encryption implemented in Microsoft Outlook and/or Windows, we built Encryptomatic OpenPGP for you.
+We also wanted to use OpenPGP in our business, but we found that the available software tools were either too expensive, too difficult to deploy, too unsupported, or were too unstable to use reliably.
 Being software developers, and finding that OpenPGP is a well known open standard, we decided to built the app that we wanted to use.
 The effort turned proved to be more difficult than we imagined, but we persevered.
 The result is a highly stable, easy to implement Outlook add-in and Windows desktop encryption app.

 End-to-end e-mail encryption is a crucial tool for protecting your business communications and personal privacy.
 Journalists use OpenPGP to communicate with sources.
-Businesses are required by law in the U.S. to encrypt certain types of information before sending by e-mail Lawyers, bankers, and accountants use e-mail encryption to protect their clients.
+Businesses are required by law in the U.S. to encrypt certain types of information before sending by e-mail.
+Lawyers, bankers, and accountants use e-mail encryption to protect their clients.
 A simple Wizard gets new users up and quickly reaping the benefits of using OpenPGP.
 Encryptomatic OpenPGP has now been installed on tens of thousands of computers around the world.

-After downloading and installing Encryptomatic OpenPGP, open a new e-mail window in Outlook and locate these buttons in the Outlook tool bar.
+After downloading and installing the Encryptomatic OpenPGP add-in, open a new e-mail window in Outlook and locate these buttons in the Outlook tool bar.

 Select the "Encrypt" button, compose your message and "Send" your Outlook e-mail Your message will be encrypted then sent to the recipient.
 Messages can also be signed by selecting the "Sign" button.

-After it is encrypted, the message will be obscured while it is in transit.
-It will look like the message below.
+When the email message is encrypted, it will be obscured while it is in transit.
+It will appear to snoops as the message below.

-Yes, it supports sharing, discovering and revoking keys with popular PGP key servers, such as MIT.EDU.
+Yes, it supports sharing, key discovery and revoking keys on popular PGP key servers, such as MIT.EDU.
 You can add a URL for any other key servers you wish to use.
 Public keys may also be shared manually.

 To share your public key by e-mail with someone else, select Encryptomatic OpenPGP's "Key Management" button.
 Next click on the e-mail address whose public key you want to share.
 Finally, go to "Key Share" and choose one of the options, such as uploading to a key server, copying to your clip board, saving as a file or sending it in an e-mail

-If you are working to improve the world, we want to support you.
+If you are working to improve the world and speaking truth, we want to support your work.
 Encryptomatic OpenPGP add-in is free for lots of people, and affordable for everyone else.

-System administrators are able to customize the user interface, removing any features their users don't need.
+System administrators are able to customize the user interface, removing some features their users might not need.
 An .msi file supports silent deployment and silent registration.
-Detects your operating system and installs either the native 64 or 32-bit version automatically.
-64-bit PST Viewer Pro is able to use memory above 4 GB for improved performance with e-mail search and export operations.
+Our installer detects your operating system and installs either the native 64-bit or 32-bit version automatically.

 Encryptomatic OpenPGP for Outlook is distributed as a code-signed .EXE executable and a .MSI Windows Installer Package.
 The executable version will check for required Windows components and offer to download and install any that may be missing.
 In enterprise environments, a .msi distributable file is available.
 License activation and silent installation can be accomplished by using the command line parameters specified in the help file.
 An activation free version is available for enterprise site license customers and for use in some shared environment settings.